just-hms/retguard/README.md

 # retguard

-`retguard` is a simple linter that checks that every named return value has been assigned at least one
+`retguard` is a go linter that checks that every named return value has been assigned at least one

 ## Install